jerry1984Y/NucMoMTL/README.md

 run "python3 NucMoMTL_Nuc207.py" for training and testing the model for TMP, CTP, CMP, UTP, UMP binding residues prediction.
 run "python3 NucMoMTL_Nuc207_1521.py" for training and testing the model for ATP, ADP, AMP, GTP, GDP, TMP, CTP, CMP, UTP, UMP binding residues prediction.

-## 3.4 Only For Prediction purpose
+## 3.4 Only For ATP, ADP, AMP, GTP, GDP binding residues Prediction purpose
 1. unzip the pre-trained model in model fold；
 2. write your query sequence (once one sequence) in file with file name 'quert.txt' like below：